mattcone/markdown-guide/hacks.md

 ## Table Formatting

-Markdown tables are notoriously finicky.
-You can't use many Markdown syntax elements to format the text.
+Markdown [tables](/extended-syntax/#tables) are notoriously finicky.
+You can't use many Markdown syntax elements to format the text in table cells.
 But there are workarounds for at least two common table issues: Line breaks and lists.

 ### Line Breaks Within Table Cells